lfn-cnti/bestpractices/doc/cbpps/0001-cnf-best-practice-proposal-process.md

 An important goal of the CBPP process is ensuring that the process for submitting the content is both clear and efficient.
 The CBPP process is intended to create high-quality, uniform design documents for the CNF WG to deliberate.

 ### **Goals**

+__Note:  A goal is something directed at the future, it's something you wish to happen and you work on achieving that goal.__

 Providing a standardized way for the community to propose and discuss Cloud Native Definitions